IlMusu/IlMusuEnchantmentsMod/README.md

 <details>
 <summary><b>Details here</b></summary>
-The size of the pockets increase with the level of the enchantment: at level 1, the pockets provide 4 slots and then 4 additional slots for every level.
+The size of the pockets increase with the level of the enchantment: at level 1, the pockets provide 4 slots and then 4 additional slots for every level. <br />
 <br />
 <p align="center">
 	<img src="https://github.com/IlMusu/IlMusuEnchantmentsMod/blob/documentation/gifs/pocketed.gif?raw=true">